ArduSat/space-kit-examples/README.md

 - **imu_example** - This example shows using the [Ardusat SDK](http://github.com/ArduSat/ArduSatSDK)
     to read all 9 axes of the IMU.
 It should print values to the Serial Monitor every 5 seconds and is meant as an example to get started using the IMU data.
-- **ir_temp_example** - This sketch takes an IR temperature reading every 5 seconds and prints the results to the Serial Monitor.
-If the temperature detected is over 28.5 C, it turns on a pin 13 LED.
+- **sine_wave** - Example that plots a sine wave and uses the generic valueToJSON formating from Ardusat experiment platform.
+Requires no wiring of sensors to demonstrate the graphing, logging and Theremin view.
+Learn out the Arduino Math library <http://www.arduino.cc/en/Math/H>

 # Getting Help